opensafely/documentation/docs/jobs-site.md

 the job was run on**.

-However, whilst normally you log into [jobs.opensafely.org] from your machines browser using Github, the secure server does not have access to Github.
+However, whilst normally you log into [jobs.opensafely.org] from your machines browser using GitHub, the secure server does not have access to GitHub.
 So you need to use an alternate method to login, by generating a Single Use Token, and then using it on the secure server to log in.

 To generate a Single Use Token, before logging into the secure server, visit